Charles Daniels (swimmer)

 Charles Meldrum Daniels (March 24, 1885 – August 9, 1973) was an American competition swimmer, eight-time Olympic medalist, and world record-holder in two freestyle swimming events.
 Daniels was an innovator of the front crawl swimming style, helping to develop the "American crawl".

-Daniels was born in Dayton, Ohio on March 24, 1885, to Thomas Porter Daniels and Elizabeth "Lizzie" Alice Meldrum Daniels, daughter of a dry goods store owner.
+Daniels was born in Dayton, Ohio on March 24, 1885.
 He attended Dwight Prep school in New York City where he was captain of the school's basketball team, did the high jump, and ran the mile and half mile with the track team.
 Familiar with strong swimming, Charles's father Thomas often swam a half mile out to sea when the family vacationed in Long Island.

 NYAC and swimming highlights

 Daniels began his swimming career around the age of 18 with the New York Athletic Club (NYAC) in 1903, where he was mentored by Hall of Fame Coach Gus Sundstrom.
 At NYAC, Daniels was also a squash and bridge champion.
 Swimmers of his era had been swimming the trudgen stroke that featured both arms fully extended in front of the body while stroking in turn, but used a breastroke style kick with each stroke cycle.
 He transitioned from the trudgen stroke to the modern, universally accepted front crawl, also known as the Australian crawl, which used a more efficient and faster flutter kick and made it easier to rotate slightly to breathe and gain more power during arm strokes.
 The flutter kick produced less drag and could be performed more times per arm cycle than the breaststroke kick.

 He helped develop the crawl technique by increasing the number of kicks per arm cycle to around six and rapidly regained his preeminence, soon breaking numerous records.
 In his career, Daniels captured freestyle world records in all distances from 25-yards to one mile.
 From 1907-11, he established seven world records of several distances in three countries.
 The new crawl style was referred to by many as the American Crawl.
 Daniels' Coach Gus Sundstrom was the first swimming instructor and director at NYAC and served from 1885-1935.
 According to swimming lore, Sundstrom studied the technique of the American Indian Big Red Fish who used an overarm stroke with a thrashing kick, to improve on the Australian crawl.

 From 1904 until he retired in 1911, he won Amateur Athletic Union Championships 31 times.
 In 1905, he posted 14 world records in a four day period.